-This course is the continuation of organic chemistry I, it utilizes the concepts learnt earlier and applied in further study of organic molecules.
-Topics include aromatic chemistry, preparation and properties of various functional groups such as ethers aldehydes, ketones, carboxylic acids and derivatives, and amines.
-Spectroscopy, IR and NMR will be taught and applied to solving problems and laboratory practices.
-Reactivity and orientation will be investigated; synthesis of compounds will be devised and better understanding of functional groups will be developed.
+This course is the continuation of Organic Chemistry I, and it utilizes the concepts learned earlier and applied to further study of organic molecules.
+Topics include aromatic chemistry, preparation, and properties of various functional groups such as ethers aldehydes, ketones, carboxylic acids and derivatives, and amines.
+Spectroscopy, IR, and NMR will be taught and applied to solve problems and laboratory practices.
+Reactivity and orientation will be investigated; synthesis of compounds will be devised, and better understanding of functional groups will be developed.

-CHM 2211L ORGANIC CHEMISTRY II LAB

-This is a lab course associated with the course - organic chemistry II (CHM 2211).
+CHM 2211L ORGANIC CHEMISTRY II LAB 1 Credits This is a lab course associated with the course - Organic Chemistry II (CHM 2211).